triton-inference-server/server/docs/quickstart.rst

 pull.
 Once you have the container follow these steps to run the server and the example client applications.

-#. :ref:`Run the inference server <section-run-tensorrt-inference-server>`.
+#. :ref:`Run the inference server <section-quickstart-run-tensorrt-inference-server>`.
-#. :ref:`Verify that the server is running correct <section-verify-inference-server-status>`.
+#. :ref:`Verify that the server is running correct <section-quickstart-verify-inference-server-status>`.
-#. :ref:`Get the example client applications <section-getting-the-examples>`.
+#. :ref:`Get the example client applications <section-quickstart-getting-the-examples>`.
-#. :ref:`Run the image classification example <section-running-the-image-classification-example>`.
+#. :ref:`Run the image classification example <section-quickstart-running-the-image-classification-example>`.

-.. _section-building-with-docker:
+.. _section-quickstart-building-with-docker:

 Building With Docker
 --------------------

-Make sure you complete the steps in :ref:`section-prerequisites` before attempting to build the inference server.
+Make sure you complete the steps in :ref:`section-quickstart-prerequisites` before attempting to build the inference server.
 To build the inference server from source, change to the root directory of the GitHub repo and checkout the release version of the branch that you